 Every so often, no matter what who says or does, you remain paralyzed and overwhelmed, unable to do anything.
 The best thing to do then is to surrender to the feeling and just not do anything.

 Sometimes the most productive thing to do, is to do nothing.

-It seems counter-productive not to do anything when there are so many things to be done, but by waiting, you allow for the metaphorical dust to settle.
+It seems counter-productive not to do anything when there are so many things to be done, but by waiting, you allow the metaphorical dust to settle.
 It’s waiting for the fire to burn out.
 There’s no use trying to fight a fierce fire with a bucket of water.
-You’re helping no-one when you’re going into a fire unprepared, rather, you’re only increasing the risk.
+You’re helping no one when you’re going into a fire unprepared; instead, you’re only increasing the risk.

-Sometimes you need to stand back and watch the fire die down before you are able to take the next step.
+Sometimes you need to stand back and watch the fire die down before you can take the next step.
 Doing nothing does not mean you’re lazy.
-In actual fact, doing nothing is one of the hardest things to do in a world obsessed with busy.
+Doing nothing is one of the hardest things to do in a world obsessed with busyness.

-Give yourself permission to stop being busy, and wait for a new door to open.
+Permit yourself to stop being busy, and wait for a new door to open.

-Big dreams are scary, but dreams are supposed to come true, so this post suggests 5 strategies to help you reach your goals in 2017.
+Big dreams are scary, but dreams are supposed to come true, so this post suggests five strategies to help you reach your goals in 2017.

 Start small, break down your big goals into smaller steps, follow your emotions, and sometimes, just don’t do anything for a while.
 Rome wasn’t built in a day, and without a strong foundation, it would not have lasted for us to witness it.

 With 20 years experience in the software development industry, Kate specializes in helping teams get unstuck, communicate and ultimately be more productive.
 She believes in efficiency through fun implementing lean, agile and playful design as tools for process improvement and organizational change.
 Her goal is to create more happy, healthy and whole workplaces where each person thrives and productivity soars.